 The Professional Support Team will join groups on Type A and B visits on a sample basis.
 This is in the interest of quality assurance and support for the school and provider.
-For this purpose, the Professional Support Team will use the 'Visit Observation Form' (VOF),
+For this purpose, the Professional Support Team will use the 'Visit Observation Form' (VOF), which is located in the Resources section on the EVOLVE website along with the names and photographs of the officers.
+All members of this team have appropriate DBS checks as part of our recruitment process.
+The school will receive a report following the visit.

-Any member of the Professional Support Team has the power to intervene where unsafe practice is observed or it is felt likely to occur.
+Any member of the Professional Support Team has the power to intervene where unsafe practice is observed, or it is felt likely to occur.

-2. The Planning and Approval Process for Educational / Off Site Visits
+2. The Planning and Approval Process for Educational Off Site Visits

-Before planning and undertaking educational/off site visits all schools must ensure that a member of staff has been nominated to the role of Educational Visits Coordinator (EVC) and is registered with the County Council.
-It is a mandatory requirement that all newly appointed EVCs attend the Lancashire Educational Visits Co-ordinator Training Course ('Educational /Off Site Visits Role, EVC 101).
+Before planning and undertaking educational off site visits all schools must ensure that a member of staff has been nominated to the role of Educational Visits Co-ordinator (EVC) and is registered with the County Council.
+It is a mandatory requirement that all newly appointed EVCs attend the Lancashire Educational Visits Co-ordinator Training Course (The Role of the Educational Visits Coordinator, EVC101).
 Delegates must attend the full session to receive the accreditation.
-The course is fully discounted under the Service Level Agreement (See Appendix 1).
-The appointment, training and continuing professional development of EVCs is tracked and the school must inform the Educational Visits Team of any changes to the appointment of the EVC.
+The course is fully discounted under the Service Level Agreement (Appendix 1).
+The appointment, training and continuing professional development of EVCs is tracked and the school must inform the Educational Off Site Visits Service of any changes to the appointment of the EVC.